tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 The MAC model
 =============

+Infrastructure association
+##########################

+Association in infrastructure (IBSS) mode is a high-level MAC function.
+Either active probing or passive scanning is used (default is passive scan).
+At the start of the simulation, Wi-Fi network devices configured as STA will listen for beacons on the same SSID and will attempt to associate with the AP that generates the first received beacon that is considered to be good.
+If active probing is enabled, STA will regularly send probe request until it receive probe response and will similarly attempt to associate with the AP that generates the first received probe response.

+If association is rejected by the AP for some reason, the STA will move to a 'REFUSED' state and the simulation user will need to force a reassociation retry in some way, perhaps by changing configuration (i.e. the STA will not persistently try to associate upon a refusal).

+When associated, if the configuration is changed by the simulation user, the STA will try to reassociate with the existing AP.

+If a number of missed beacons exceeds a threshold, the STA will notify the rest of the device that the link is down (association is lost).
+If configured for passive scanning, the STA will try to associate again with the first good beacon heard.
+If in active probing, the STA will initiate a new probe request.

+Roaming
+#######

+Roaming at layer-2 (i.e. a STA migrates its association from one AP to another) is not presently supported.
+Because of that, the Min/Max channel dwelling time implementation as described by the IEEE 802.11 standard [ieee80211]_ is also omitted, since it is only meaningful on the context of channel roaming.

+Channel access
+##############

 The 802.11 Distributed Coordination Function is used to calculate when to grant access to the transmission medium.
 While implementing the DCF would have been particularly easy if we had used a recurring timer that expired every slot, we